ros-workshop/sensor-integration/README.md

   * Make use of the logic in `circle_driver` above that publishes commands to Husky's `/husky_velocity_controller/cmd_vel` topic.

-  * A ROS node that subscribes to LiDAR scans, observes the distance from an object, and sends commands similar to `circle_driver` node.
+  * A ROS node that subscribes to lidar scans, observes the distance from an object, and sends commands similar to `circle_driver` node.

 2. Find a way to integrate Kinect camera onto the simulated Husky.
 Going through